 Why is social media important?

 In today’s society, social media can have a substantial impact on branding.
 There are currently over 3 billion social media users who average 116 minutes per day on different social platforms.
 Of the 3 Billion, 1 Billion are actively using Instagram.
+These users are constantly consuming a stream of media inputs that manipulate their daily lives.
+By taking advantage of this, social media can be an effective way to showcase your business and convey your brand image.
+People are now more accessible than ever and these platforms are the most powerful methods of communication.
+By properly utilizing the tools that social media provides, you can capture an audience that is much larger than previously possible.

 Why is it crucial for Kingston Axe Throwing?